Smart City Mobility

 On the municipal side — smart city mobility results in smarter use of resources, cost savings and reduced pollution.

-On the consumer side — smart city mobility provides seamless city transport, with smooth synchronization between many different modes of transport, and a customized user experience.
+On the consumer side — smart city mobility provides seamless city transport, with smooth synchronization between many different modes of transport, and customized user experiences.

 The overarching goal of smart city mobility is a higher quality of city life.
 These benefits translate into a city with less wasted time and more resources to invest in productive initiatives, both at the municipal and the individual citizen level.